RavenSystem/AlwaysAtHome/README.md

 VPN solution based on IPSec IKEv2 for Apple devices.

-Main goal of this solution is to use native Apple VPN IPSec IKEv2 support with AES128-GCM, and on-demand feature to connect to VPN server automatically.
+Main goal of this solution is to use native Apple VPN IPSec IKEv2 support with AES128 and SHA256, and on-demand feature to connect to VPN server automatically.

 Tested Asus routers:
-- GT-AX6000 (with AES128)
+- GT-AX6000
 - RT-AX88U
-- RT-AX58U (with AES128)
+- RT-AX58U
 - RT-AC86U
-- RT-AC5300 (with AES128)
+- RT-AC5300

 ## Installation on Asus-Merlin routers